Wisconsin Man Takes Alford Plea In 1990 Homicide

 Beck was last seen July 17, 1990, when she left her home to attend work training in the city of Appleton.
 Her skeletal remains were found five weeks later in a ditch near Waupun, Wisconsin.
 Medical examiners determined she had been strangled.

 The case went cold for nearly 25 years.
-Then came 2014, when the investigation led police Brantner after following up on a series of tips.
+Then came 2014, when the investigation led police to Brantner after following up on a series of tips.
 Detectives learned from his co-workers that Brantner kept pictures of teenage girls, including Beck, in his toolbox.
 When they interviewed him on March 28, 2014, he denied being in Fond du Lac when Beck disappeared and having seen her or the van she was driving.

 Police say Brantner also gave inconsistent answers when asked if he killed her including, “No, I did not” and “I don’t know.”

-When investigators found his fingerprints on items in Beck’s van in April 2014, and emotional Brantner told them, “I don’t know how I got in the van.”
+When investigators found his fingerprints on items in Beck’s van in April 2014, an emotional Brantner told them, “I don’t know how I got in the van.”
 Police also asked him if he disposed of Beck’s body, to which he replied, “If I did, I don’t remember.”

 He faces a maximum of 10 years in prison. https://t.co/uq84iEAO3T